src/common/crc32c_ppc_asm.s ppc64le build break

 Here is the url for the pull request of the above commit:

-#1 Updated by Andrew Solomon over 3 years ago
+#1 Updated by Andrew Solomon about 4 years ago

 I believe the original issue was specific to intel / yasm and had nothing to do with ppc64le.
 The ppc64le assembly file was simply changed to maintain symmetry (ie a cosmetic reason, not a functional one).